svvvst/resume_generator/resume.md

 ####  New York, NY • 01/2016 - 12/2016
 - Managed design of $65,000 conveyor: set schedule, assigned tasks, reviewed team members' progress, etc.
 - Collected and collated data from end-user surveys and stakeholder interviews to support project planning, then translated these into actionable project specifications, ensuring the project and its goals met user needs and aligned with business strategy.
-- Compiled data, conducted cost-benefit analysis, assessed ROI, and determined project feasibility based on employee injuries, and typical hourly/overtime costs, then evaluated these against projected, post-implementation improvements to process and health/safety.

 #  Projects

 ##  Rusyn Wordle
-Developed and deployed a responsive word game web-app featuring interactive game board and on-screen Cyrillic keyboard interface.
-The project showcases proficiency in front-end development using HTML5, JavaScript, and CSS, as well as basic back-end development and database management skills.
-Git was employed extensively for revision tracking and addressing bug fixes.
+Developed and deployed responsive word game web-app featuring interactive game board and on-screen Cyrillic keyboard.
+Showcases of proficiency in front-end development with HTML5, JavaScript, and CSS, plus basic back-end development and database management skills with PostgreSQL and PHP.
+Git employed extensively for revision tracking and sourcing bug from community.

-Rusyn Wordle implements a modular object model for all game functions, including a configurable game board class that allow adjustable board size and difficulty level.
-A SQL query was implemented with PHP to retrieve a single new word daily for all users across the globe from a PostgreSQL database without revealing the word list to end-users.
+Utilizes modular object model including an extensive config file and configurable game board class allowing adjustable board size and difficulty level.
+A SQL query was implemented in PHP to retrieve a new daily word simultaneously for users across the globe from a PostgreSQL database, preventing viewing of the whole list via user dev console.

 ##  Trumbeta.me
-Trumbeta.me is a Mastodon server marketed towards speakers of a minority European language.
-The project demonstrates technical expertise in Linux administration, shell scripting, and remote development.
+Digital Ocean-hosted Mastodon server marketed towards speakers of minority European language.
+Applied technical expertise in Linux administration, shell scripting, and remote development.

-The project involved installing, configuring, and managing an entire Ubuntu software stack including Ruby, PostgreSQL, and nginx.
-The project also required utilizing scripting languages such as Bash and Ruby to automate server maintenance tasks, along with CLI tools such as systemd and crontab.
+Installed, configured, and managed entire Ubuntu software stack including Ruby, PostgreSQL,a nginx.
+Utilized scripting languages, e.g. Bash and Ruby, to automate server maintenance, along with CLI tools i.e. crontab.

 # Skills